OleksiyRudenko/docu2main/docs/intro.md

 Not really a DRY solution.

 This customized Docusaurus 2 set up helps to solve the problem in a more consistent way.
+Also employing CI.

 ## How this site setup is different from official?